The Majesty of Colors: Reception

 The Majesty of Colors was critically well received and gained endorsements on sites ranging from Kotaku to Penny Arcade.
 Said Weir, "I think that Majesty’s appeal is that it provides a very unified aesthetic, and makes players feel what it would be like to be a titanic, tentacled horror from beneath the waves who really only wants to be loved."

 Kotaku's Maggie Greene called Majesty an "artistic timewaster" and "a weird, lovely little game".
 Penny Arcade's Jerry Holkins described it as "an electronic poem".
 Jay Is Games noted Majesty's similarity to I Wish I Were The Moon, but thought that Majesty was more compelling because its interface was "more concrete and personal" and because of the strength of its narration.
 Jay Is Games also praised Majesty's pixel art and its strong focus on emotion and atmosphere, with the only criticism being a disappointment that the game didn't support more unscripted interactions between the sea creature and its environment.
-Play This Thing described Majesty as "a poetic exploration of alienation and social interaction" and a "precious snowflake of content that unfolds like one of those paper-folded fortune tellers kids play with", but complained that ultimately all decisions in the game result in one of only five endings, creating an incentive to game the experience.

 The Majesty of Colors was nominated for "Best Game" in the 2008 Tank Awards at Newgrounds, and nominated for "Most Creative Game" at the 2009 Mochi Awards at that year's Flash Gaming Summit.
 Daniel Kronovet of the Daily Californian awarded it a "Krony Award", calling it "beautiful".

 By July 6, 2009, the game had been played almost 1.5 million times.